zeruhur/loner/en/wip/arabian_nights_adventures.md

 Through the interaction of player, oracle, tools, and prompts, the character's actions will build an **emergent narrative** within whose boundaries anything can be attempted, without predetermined limits.

-### Safety Tools
-You will play alone, but be sure to play in an environment that is comfortable for you, without overexerting yourself, and reserve the option to stop as soon as you feel uncomfortable for any reason, physical or emotional.
-Don't be afraid to tackle new themes, but do so in full awareness of your boundaries.

 ### Minimum Requirements
 To play *Arabian Nights Adventures* you will need:

 - **4 six sided dice** (also known as d6s): two pairs of different colors
 - **Paper and writing tools**: at least a sheet of scrap paper and and pencil, but index cards or sticky notes are a fine addition
 - **Character sheet**: you may use the provided sheet at the back or a simple index card.
 - **Notebook**: *Arabian Nights Adventures* is not a solo journaling game, you can easily play it in the "theater of mind".
 But you can keep track of you game if you feel the need!

+### Safety Tools
+You will play alone, but be sure to play in an environment that is comfortable for you, without overexerting yourself, and reserve the option to stop as soon as you feel uncomfortable for any reason, physical or emotional.
+Don't be afraid to tackle new themes, but do so in full awareness of your boundaries.

+### A Note on Cultural Representation

+*Arabian Nights Adventures* draws inspiration from the legendary tales of the *One Thousand and One Nights* and related traditions, but it is not an attempt to accurately portray the history, religions, or lived cultures of the Middle East, North Africa, or Central and South Asia.

+These stories have often been filtered through a Western lens, giving rise to **Orientalist tropes** — romanticized, exoticized, or distorted images of the people and places they depict.
+This game acknowledges that legacy and encourages players to **approach the material with curiosity, humility, and respect**.

+This is a **work of imaginative fiction**, not a cultural documentary.
+If you belong to or are familiar with the cultures loosely referenced here, you may notice simplifications or inaccuracies.
+If you are not, consider this an opportunity to recognize the richness of those traditions without treating them as props or caricatures.
+Avoid stereotypes.
+Listen.
+Learn.

+Most of all: **play generously**, with an open heart and a reflective mind.

 ## Setting Introduction